 The Aegean Civilizations

 In the Aegean Archipelago, southeast of mainland Greece, a group of 220 islands forms the Cyclades.
-The name “Cyclades” would translate as circle of islands, forming a circle around the sacred island of Delos.
+The name “Cyclades” would translate as “circle of islands”, forming a circle around the sacred island of Delos.
 Delos was the birthplace of the god Apollo, so sacred that while humans could live there, no one could be born or die on its soil.
 The island until today has maintained its sanctity and has only 14 inhabitants, the caretakers of the archaeological site.
-According to the Greek mythology, Poseidon, God of the sea, furious at the Cyclades nymphs turned them into islands, positioned to worship god Apollo.
+According to Greek mythology, Poseidon, God of the sea, furious at the Cyclades nymphs turned them into islands, positioned to worship god Apollo.

 The Cycladic Art – A Prelude To Post Modernism

 The New York Metropolitan Museum has an extensive collection of Cycladic Art, permanently displayed in Gallery 151.
 Let’s take a look at a few cases.

 A male figure playing a stringed instrument sits on a high-backed chair.
-This work is one of the earliest (2800–2700 BC) of the small number of known representations of musicians.
+This work is one of the earliest (2800–2700 BCE) of the small number of known representations of musicians.
 Note the distinctive and sensitive modeling of the arms and hands.

 “Evans’ narrative was to promote Crete as the cradle of European civilization, the implications of this observation for the concepts that he constructed and the interpretations that he made have not been fully explored.
-Although we have now, in theory, moved beyond a grand narrative … in the evolution of civilization, in practice Evans’ rhetoric lives on, not only in the popular literature, as might be expected, but also in mainstream academic discourse.’
+Although we have now, in theory, moved beyond a grand narrative … in the evolution of civilization, in practice Evans’ rhetoric lives on, not only in the popular literature, as might be expected, but also in mainstream academic discourse.”

-- Early Minoan: 3650–2160 BC
+- Early Minoan: 3650–2160 BCE

-- Middle Minoan: 2160–1600 BC
+- Middle Minoan: 2160–1600 BCE

-- Late Minoan: 1600–1170 BC
+- Late Minoan: 1600–1170 BCE